luca-colasanto/gpd2/README.md

 ![rviz screenshot](readme/views.png "Single View and Two Views")

 You can use this package with a single or with two depth sensors.
-The package comes with weight files for Caffe for both options.
+The package comes with weight files for both options.
 You can find these files in *gpd/caffe/15channels*.
 For a single sensor, use *single_view_15_channels.caffemodel* and for two depth sensors, use *two_views_15_channels_[angle]*.
 The *[angle]* is the angle between the two